unyt-org/uix/docs/manual/07 Persistent Contexts.md

 ## Session data

 Each browser client in a UIX app is automatically bound to a unique session.
-You can acesss **shared data** for this session both from the frontend and the backend, and **private data** only from the backend.
+You can access **shared data** for this session from both the frontend and the backend, and **private data** from the backend only.
 Both shared and private data are persisted across backend restarts.
-They only exist as long as the frontend session has not been expired.
+They exist only as long as the frontend session has not been expired.

-The shared and private data for the current session can be accessed via the `Context` object:
+The shared and private data for the current session can be accessed through the `Context` object:

 ```tsx
 // backend/entrypoint.tsx